-Young people's behaviour outside the academy on academy business, for example when taking part in any academy organised or academy related activity, including visits to partner institutions, educational visits, sporting activities or work experience, is subject to this Positive Discipline Behaviour Policy.
+A young person's behaviour outside the academy on academy business, for example when taking part in anyacademy organised or academy related activity, including visits to partner institutions, educational visits, sporting activities or work experience, is subject to this Positive Discipline Behaviour Policy.

 Inappropriate behaviour in these circumstances will be dealt with as if it had taken place in the academy.